cristiklein/simpy/docs/topical_guides/resources.rst

    >>> user = env.process(resource_user(env, res))
    >>> env.run()

-Resources allow you retrieve the list of users and queued as well as the number of users and resource's capacity:
+Resources allow you to retrieve lists of the current users or queued users, the number of current users and the resource's capacity:

 .. code-block:: python